 Visit the Museum

-Our collection includes archeological finds from the early French settlement known as Fort Ste.
-Marie de Grace, artefacts from the local Mi'kmaq who have lived in Nova Scotia for thousands of years, and many items of daily use from the homes of German and English settlers.
+Our collection includes archaeological finds from the early French settlement known as Fort Ste.
+Marie de Grace, and artefacts from the local Mi'kmaq who have lived in Nova Scotia for thousands of years,

 Our Local History

 The Mi’kmaq were once known as the porcupine Indians.
 Their incredible skill in crafting art pieces out of only birch bark and porcupine quills is a wonder to see.
 The story of their settlements and historic use of the land and rivers around Petite and LaHave is yours to explore at the museum.

 European settlement of Canada began with Fort Point, when Razilly established the first capital of what was then called ‘New France’ in 1632.
 Among the displays chronicling this story and other aspects of Acadian history in the LaHave area, visitors can hold one of the hand made bricks from France which were used as ballast in the ships carrying new settlers here, then used to construct the base of the fort itself.

 The English and German Settlers